osg-htc/docs/docs/worker-node/install-apptainer.md

 - Obtain root access to the host
 - If you intend to install Apptainer locally, then prepare the [required Yum repositories](../common/yum.md).
-  Note that the apptainer RPM comes from the EPEL yum repository.
+  Note that the apptainer RPM comes from the EPEL Yum repository.
   OSG validates that distribution, and detailed instructions are still here.

 In addition, this is highly recommended for image distribution and for